This post was originally published on July 8, 2014 and has been updated for accuracy and comprehensiveness.

 However, summer is no exception when it comes to crime and accidents.
 To help ensure a safe and fun time out in the sun and away from home, consider these summer safety tips:

 Long beach days, weeks away on vacation, overnight visits to the in-laws—whatever the reason may be, summertime is known to lure families out of the home for an extended period.
+But before you set sail to paradise, you want to make sure your home is protected.

 Moreover, smart lights help further the illusion that someone is home.
 With home automation and remote access, scheduling light timers is a breeze.
 You can even access your thermostat to ensure you don’t drive up the electric bill while away.

 To get the best bird’s eye view, strategically place your security cameras to cover your home’s primary points of entry.
 And if you have a swimming pool, make sure you have a camera looking over, so you can keep an eye on the kids even if you’re not there.
-Or, add a sensor to your pool gate to trigger a notification on your phone when someone eneters or leaves the pool area.
+Or, add a sensor to your pool gate to trigger a notification on your phone when someone enters or leaves the pool area.

 Personal Summer Safety Tips